 If you really want to change the present, you have to look ahead, into the future.
 Changes and innovation are set in motion by people who believe that the world can be better or different.
 They are the artists, architects, designers, scientists and thinkers that make tangible what others do not yet see.
 What can we learn from yesterday's future visions?
 Over 50.000 tickets sold.Book your ticket today!

-Future thinkers, who are they?
-The artists, designers, scientists, architects and thinkers make tangible what others do not yet see.
-Changes and innovation are set in motion by people who believe that the world can be better or different.
+Future thinkers, artists, designers, scientists, architects and thinkers make tangible what others do not yet see.
+Changes and innovation are set in motion by people who believe that the world can be not only different, but better.

 From Da Vinci's dream of flying, to a Space Age Jetpack.
 To Nostradamus predictions of the end of the Earth, to the Egyptians desire of eternal life.
 In ten tunnels full of fiction and facts, we take you along the visions of yesterday.
 The idealists and the doomsayers, the scientists and the dreamers.
 Which dreams have come true, and which have remained science fiction?